Kati Patang: Plot

 Madhu leaves Kamal's home in shame and reaches Poonam's in-laws.
-Her father-in-law, Dinanath and mother-in-law accept her and let her stay there.
+Her father-in-law, Dinanath, and mother-in-law accept her and let her stay there.
 Kamal keeps visiting the house as he is the son of Dinanath's best friend.
-Soon, he realises that he is in love with "Poonam".
+Soon, he realizes that he is in love with "Poonam".

 Madhu's ill fate brings Kailash to Dinanath's house.
 He is after their money and is very close to revealing Madhu's identity.
 To be successful, he impresses all the members of the house, but Poonam takes a dislike to him.
-Dinanath soon realises Poonam's true identity and asks for the truth.
-When he realises what the matter really is, he accepts Madhavi and makes her the guardian of the Dinanath property which will be inherited by Munna.
+Dinanath soon realizes Poonam's true identity and asks for the truth.
+When he realises what the matter really is, he accepts Madhu and makes her the guardian of the Dinanath property, which will be inherited by Munna.
 That night, Dinanath is poisoned by Kailash.
 Mrs. Dinanath accuses Poonam of what has happened, and she is imprisoned.

-Now Shabnam enters the life of the Dinanaths claiming that she is the real Poonam.
+Now, Shabnam enters the life of the Dinanaths, claiming that she is the real Poonam.
 Mrs. Dinanath, in rage, sends her away and is ready for no story.
 Kamal takes a dislike towards Madhu, learning the truth.
-However, he eventually realises the truth and gets Shabnam and Kailash arrested for their intentions and Madhavi is freed.
-When Kamal searches for Madhu, he realises that she has left without any notice, but a letter for Kamal, stating that she is going out of his life and so, he should not try to find her.
-Kamal starts searching for her and finds her trying to jump from a cliff and stops her by singing a song.
+However, he eventually realizes the truth and gets Shabnam and Kailash arrested for their intentions, and Madhu is freed.
+When Kamal searches for Madhu, he realizes that she has left without any notice, but a letter for Kamal, stating that she is walking away from his life, and so, he should not try to find her.
+Kamal starts searching for her and finds her trying to jump from a cliff, and stops her by singing a song.
 They hug.